-Pursuant to the Stipulation, the TG developed a Water Shortage Conditions and Response Plan that is included as part of the Monitoring Program.
+The TG developed a Water Shortage Conditions and Response Plan as part of the Monitoring Program.
 The water shortage conditions are characterized by two different criteria - those for Potentially Severe Water Shortage Conditions and those for Severe Water Shortage Conditions.
 The response to these conditions includes voluntary and mandatory actions by the parties to the Stipulation.
 The Court approved the Water Shortage Conditions and Response Plan on April 22, 2009 (see Appendix B).